-In fiscal year 2021, prior to our initial public offering, our compensation committee engaged Radford, an AON company, or Radford, to provide compensation consulting services.
-Since our initial public offering, Radford has continued to serve as compensation consultant at the discretion of the compensation committee.
-During fiscal year 2021, Radford's services included advising on equity compensation programs and the development of the Company's peer group and providing support and analysis regarding executive and director compensation.
-Our compensation committee has assessed the independence of Radford consistent with SEC rules and Nasdaq listing standards and has concluded that the engagement of Radford does not raise any conflict of interest.
+In fiscal year 2022, our compensation committee engaged Arnosti Consulting, Inc., or Arnosti Consulting, to provide compensation consulting services.
+During fiscal year 2022, Arnosti Consulting's services included advising on equity compensation programs and the development of the Company's peer group and providing support and analysis regarding executive and director compensation.
+Our compensation committee has assessed the independence of Arnosti Consulting consistent with SEC rules and Nasdaq listing standards and has concluded that the engagement of Arnosti Consulting does not raise any conflict of interest.